patrickkunka/mixitup-multifilter/README.md

 Text inputs can be used to search targets by a partial or complete string.
 A `data-search-attribute` must be added to the input to tell MixItUp which attribute to search.
 The example above searches the `class` attribute, consistent with the other examples.
 For example, entering the string `'Gree'` would show any targets with the class `'green'`.

+NB: The value of your text input will be converted to lowercase before searching, so ensure that the contents of the attribute you intend to search are also lowercase.

 ### Configuring Filter Group Logic

 MixItUp MultiFilter allows us to define one type of logic between filter groups and another type within them, using the configuration options `multifilter.logicBetween` and `multifilter.logicWithin`.